-If you want to build brand loyalty and a stronger relationship with your subscribers, you must treat them as humans, satisfy their wants and make them feel like they matter.
+If you want to build brand loyalty and a stronger relationship with your subscribers, you must treat them as humans, satisfy their wants, and make them feel like they matter.

 For example, Sending a weekly summary of their activity on your site or app can help them track their progress and give them a better experience within their inbox.

-So, you need to ask yourself what you know about your customers that no other brand does?
+So, you need to ask yourself what you know about your customers that no other brand does.

-The users' data drive email personalization.
+The users' data drive personalization.
 So, the first step is to collect the data.
 After collecting the data, you must analyze it and create various segments.

 Set up a preference center to let users tell you what kind of content they prefer.